-• The Global Sustainability Standards Board (GSSB): an independent operating entity constituted under the auspices of GRI and made up of members of recognized experience and standing.
+• The Global Sustainability Standards Board (GSSB): an independent operating entity constituted under the auspices of GRI and made up of members of recognized experience and prestige.
 The GSSB works in the public interest and in accordance with GRI's vision and mission.

-207-1 Requirements Guidelines Check Evidence of compliance at Repsol a.i Tax strategy Existence of a public tax strategy applicable to all companies and employees of a Group. • Repsol has a Tax Strategy, approved by the BoD, which is mandatory for all employees and Group companies.
-The Tax Policy is published on the corporate website . a.ii Body tasked with reviewing the tax strategy Involvement of the BoD in the approval and regular monitoring of Tax Policies. • Repsol's tax strategy, as well as its tax contribution, is reviewed at least once a year by the BoD.
+207-1 Requirements Guidelines Check Evidence of compliance at Repsol Fiscal Approach a.i Tax strategy Existence of a public tax strategy applicable to all companies and employees of a Group.
+Repsol has a Tax Strategy, approved by the BoD, which is mandatory for all employees and Group companies.
+In accordance with the principles contained in the Tax Policy, Repsol is committed to managing its tax affairs by applying good tax practices and acting with transparency, to paying taxes responsibly and efficiently, and to promoting cooperative relations with governments, seeking to avoid significant risks and unnecessary conflicts.
+The Tax Policy is published on the corporate website . a.ii Body tasked with reviewing the tax strategy Involvement of the BoD in the approval and regular monitoring of Tax Policies. • Repsol's Tax Strategy, as well as its tax contribution, is reviewed at least once a year by the BoD.
 It also supervises compliance and the most relevant aspects of the management of tax matters and risks.
-In 2022, the Tax Policy was ratified by the EC without any proposed modifications being submitted to the Board, as it is considered to be in force.
-Fiscal Approach a.iii Approach to regulatory compliance Commitment to regulatory compliance. • Repsol, aware of its responsibility in the social and economic development of the countries in which it operates, gives priority attention to responsible compliance with the payment of taxes in the countries in which it operates with a commitment to comply with the law, respecting both the letter and the spirit of the law.
-Repsol reconciles scrupulous respect for the regulatory and jurisdictional framework in force in the different states, with the defense of its legitimate interests, through the legally available resources and actions, in cases where it considers that certain initiatives raise doubts as to their compliance with the law. a.iv Link between tax approach, business strategy and sustainable development Alignment of Tax Policy and Strategy with business reality and commitment to sustainability.
-The Group's Tax Policy is aligned with the company's mission and values and with its Sustainable Development Goals (SDG).
+In 2022, the Fiscal Policy was ratified by the EC without any proposed modifications being submitted to the Board, as it is considered to be in force. a.iii Approach to regulatory compliance Commitment to regulatory compliance. • The Repsol Group, aware of its responsibility in the social and economic development of the countries where it operates, pays priority attention to responsible compliance with the payment of taxes in the countries where it operates with a commitment to comply with the law, respecting both the letter and the spirit of the law.
+Repsol reconciles scrupulous respect for the regulatory and jurisdictional framework in force in the different states, with the defense of its legitimate interests, through the legally available resources and actions, in cases where it considers that certain initiatives raise doubts about their compliance with the law. a.iv Link between tax approach, business strategy and sustainable development Alignment of the Tax Policy and Strategy with business reality and the commitment to sustainability. • The Group's Tax Policy is aligned with the company's mission and values and with its Sustainable Development Goals (SDGs).
 Repsol aspires to be publicly recognized as an integrated and responsible company in tax matters.
-Tax decisions are taken responsibly, in accordance with a reasonable interpretation of tax regulations and are aligned with the economic activity of the different businesses. • The tax function is present in the Group's business decisions, ensuring that they are in line with the principles of its Tax Policy and are aligned with the economic reality and motivation of its businesses.
-Thus, there are internal regulations and procedures (including rules on investments, related-party transactions, etc.) that ensure the adoption of tax positions based on sound economic or business reasons (avoiding abusive tax planning schemes or practices), the non-use of opaque or artificial corporate structures to conceal or reduce the transparency of its activities and the application of the principle of full competition in its intra-group transactions.
+Tax decisions are taken responsibly, in accordance with a reasonable interpretation of tax regulations and are aligned with the economic activity of the different businesses.
+The tax function is present in the Group's business decisions, ensuring that they are in line with the principles of its Tax Policy and are aligned with the reality and economic motivation of its businesses.
+Thus, there are internal regulations and procedures (among others, rules on investments, related-party transactions, etc.) that ensure the adoption of tax positions based on sound economic or business reasons (avoiding abusive tax planning schemes or practices), the non-use of opaque or artificial corporate structures with the purpose of hiding or reducing the transparency of its activities and the application of the principle of full competition in its intragroup transactions.
 See also the report on "Presence in Non-Cooperative Jurisdictions and Disputed Territories" published on the corporate website.
-For more information on the tax objectives incorporated in the SDG, see the Sustainability section of www.repsol.com.
+For more information on the objectives of a fiscal nature incorporated into the PGS, see the Sustainability section of www.repsol.com.